Skip to main content

 You also have a responsibility to create an environment in which program staff members feel safe to make reports.
 To do so, you must first ensure that staff members are aware of the definitions and behavioral indicators of abuse and neglect.
 The Child Abuse Reporting course that all staff members complete is a good start, but you must work with the Training & Curriculum Specialists (T&CSs) to ensure that staff members understand and apply what they have learned.
 To do so, you should communicate regularly with the T&CSs about staff members’ training needs and any concerns in the program.
 It is essential that you and the T&CSs present a shared message about the importance of identification, reporting, and prevention of child abuse and neglect.
 You should review training materials and protocols together and make sure you all understand the materials and procedures related to child abuse and neglect.

 On military installations, you may work closely with staff of your installation’s Family Advocacy Program (FAP) to create a climate that promotes identification and reporting of child abuse and neglect.
-You can download the attachment at the bottom of the Learn section to read more about the role of FAP.
+You can print the attachment at the bottom of the Learn section to read more about the role of FAP.
 Watch this video to learn more about FAP’s scope and mission.

 Scope and Mission of Family Advocacy Programs